BY MTHANDAZO NYONI

 Speaker of National Assembly Jacob Mudenda said to recover economically amid COVID-19, Parliament needed to enact legislation that promoted a digital economy.

-ZNCC president Tinashe Manzungu said the 7,8% economic growth forecast for the country was being threatened by a volatile parallel market exchange
+ZNCC president Tinashe Manzungu said the 7,8% economic growth forecast for the country was being threatened by a volatile parallel market exchange rate.

 The ZNCC conference, which started yesterday and ends tomorrow, is running under the theme Managing Disruptive change.